← Back to blog

-If you self-host OpenClaw, you have probably hit this problem: external services like Stripe, GitHub, and Sentry need to send webhooks to your agent, but your agent is behind a firewall or NAT.
+If you self-host OpenClaw, you've probably hit this problem already: external services like Stripe, GitHub, and Sentry need to send webhooks to your agent, but your agent sits behind a firewall or NAT.
 The webhooks have nowhere to go.

-The traditional solutions — port forwarding, ngrok tunnels, reverse proxies — all have drawbacks.
-They expire, they require configuration, and they break silently.
-A webhook relay solves this by giving you a stable public endpoint that forwards payloads to your local agent through a secure outbound tunnel.
+Port forwarding, ngrok tunnels, reverse proxies.
+They all kinda work, but they all break in annoying ways.
+Tunnels expire, URLs change on restart, and failures happen silently.
+A webhook relay takes a different approach: you get a stable public endpoint that forwards payloads to your local agent through a secure outbound tunnel.

 The problem with self-hosted webhooks

 When you run OpenClaw on a cloud VM with a public IP, webhooks just work.
-You give Stripe your server URL, and payloads arrive.
-But self-hosted setups are different:
+You give Stripe your server URL, payloads arrive.
+Self-hosted setups are a different story.

 The result: missed webhooks, broken automations, and agents that silently stop receiving the events they depend on.